Events

 Workshop in London – ET Risk toolbox

-The ET Risk consortium is pleased to invite you to the London workshop “Unveiling the ET risk toolbox: scenarios, data and models for risk assessment”.
+The ET Risk consortium was pleased to invite you to the London workshop “Unveiling the ET risk toolbox: scenarios, data and models for risk assessment”.

 Join us and the 2° Investing Initiative along with Kepler Cheuvreux, Carbon Tracker Initiative, the Oxford Smith School Sustainable Finance ProgrammeS&P GlobalS&P Dow Jones Indices, and The CO-Firm to discuss technical solutions around the use of scenarios in financial analysis, transition risk and asset-level data, and transition risk models.

-The speakers will present recent developments on transition scenarios, asset level data and risk assessment models and provide insights on the integration of climate-related risks in company and valuation models.
-You are invited to join one of the breakout groups available later in the afternoon, allowing for a dive in one of these topics (see agenda details below).
+The speakers were present recent developments on transition scenarios, asset level data and risk assessment models and provide insights on the integration of climate-related risks in company and valuation models.

 2:15 – 2:35 pm The transition risk toolbox: scenarios, data and models